Yunkong-ouo/DreamWind/github/README.en.md

 ---

-<h1>🖥️ Automatic Installation</h1>
+## 🖥️ Automatic Installation

-Double-click **InstallCS2Konc_CFG.bat** for automatic installation.
+Double-click **InstallCS2Konc_CFG.bat** for automatic installation (CS2Konc_CFG)

+## 🗑️ Uninstallation

+Double-click **UninstallCS2Konc_CFG.bat** to uninstall (CS2Konc_CFG)

 ## ⚙️ Related Settings
-Please modify the following files according to the documentation to update the default settings for the CFG:
+In the config folder, there are the following files:
 ```
-config\OptPreference.cfg and KeyPreference.cfg
+(KeyPreference.cfg) - Customize and modify the initial keybinding settings for the entire CFG
+(OptPreference.cfg) - Customize and modify the initial settings for the entire CFG
+(PersonalSettings.cfg) - Customize and modify personal settings
+Please modify the CFG settings according to the text instructions
 ```